dutty5/owncloud-web-ru-translations/README.md

       "lang": queryParams.ui || queryParams.lang || "en-US",
       "region": queryParams.ui || queryParams.rs,
 ```
 to give the `ui` variable the precedence.
 (However, if you need to keep the 4-character regional language code for other languages in your environment when it is provided, you can use more complex code in `editor-wopi.ejs` to set the `region` variable.
-The above approach just gives you a quick workaround.
+The above approach just gives you a quick workaround until the bug fixed somewhere upstream.
 Feel free to open a discussion if you know where to fix the root cause of incorrectly set `lang` variable.)

 Don't forget to mention the OnlyOffice external app in the oCIS web-client config json file as follows:
 ```